Key takeaways

 * No free plan

-How I evaluated the best AI project management software
+How I evaluated the best AI project management tools

-What to look for in AI project management software
+What to look for in AI project management tools

 A 2025 Capterra survey found that 55% of users cite the desire to add AI functionality as the main reason for purchasing new project management software.
 Yet, as AI capabilities multiply across platforms, identifying the system that truly fits your workflow can feel overwhelming.